 You might also consider the extra cost of brokerage for re balancing – this would be lower with an A200 + VGS core holding rather than an A200 + VTS + VEU core holding, since you have less ETFs to balance – in my scenario this is negligible.
 In the accumulation phase I re-balance by buying and the number of funds doesn’t matter because I only ever put it all into one ETF per transaction.
 I plan in the retirement phase to only re-balance once per year by selling off a portion of the best performing fund to supplement my dividends and roughly keep my portfolio splits in line.
 Brokerage is only around $10 anyway – with over $10K of ETFs, you save this much on the reduced MER by holding VTS + VEU anyway.

 Finally, the last consideration is control.
 Personally, I like the idea of separating my portfolio into Australian, US and international funds.
 I feel this gives me greater control over portfolio, and I can target the market I think I can get the most value out of, or which I think is the least risk based on my portfolio splits.
 Yes – this might be considered ‘fiddling’ but I somehow get a kick out of buying ETFs when a particular market is down.
-US market goes down the most – I buy VTS.
-Aus market goes down the most – I buy A200.
-I’m not sure this is exactly how ‘value investing’ works, but it seems to be working well for me so far.
+For example if the US market goes down the most – I buy VTS.
+Then if the Aus market goes down the most – I buy A200.
+I’m not sure this is exactly how ‘value investing’ works, but it seems to be working ok so far.

 Vanguard International Shares MSCI Index fund (ASX:VGS) is an Exchange Traded Fund which tracks the MSCI World (ex-Australia) index to provide Australian investors with exposure to global stock markets.
 It is run by the worlds most trusted provider of ETFs (Vanguard).
 The ETF alone holds over (AUD) $2.2 Billion of some of the worlds biggest names such as Apple, Amazon and Microsoft, and is part of Vanguards wider international fund pool of nearly AUD $20 Billion.
 VGS holds 1547 individual global stocks, and has a Management Expense Ratio (MER) of .18% or 18 basis points.